isuryanarayanan/supers/functions/aws/README.md

 # AWS Lambda Deployment Guide

-This directory contains AWS Lambda functions for the NuraWeb Files feature.
+This directory contains AWS Lambda functions for the supers Files and Posts features.

 ## Lambda Functions